Vai al contenuto principale

 (iii) responses to declining birth rates, which make it increasingly important to better support families in their caregiving and educational responsibilities.

 “Two priorities emerge from the research,” explained Francesca Bastagli.
 “First: expanding access to early childhood education and care services, particularly for children from disadvantaged socioeconomic backgrounds, who stand to benefit the most but are also at greater risk of exclusion.
 Second: promoting the quality of services.
-In pursuing these goals, countries face various policy ‘dilemmas’ or trade-offs, linked to the institutional structure of zero-to-six systems and to demographic and labor market changes.
-The comparative analysis identifies the main tensions, offering both a framework for understanding these issues and policy options to advance the early childhood education agenda.”
+In pursuing these goals, countries face policy ‘dilemmas’ or trade-offs, arising from a combination of the institutional structure of ECEC systems and of demographic and labor market changes underway.
+The comparative analysis identifies ten policy ‘dilemmas’, offering both a stylised framework for understanding key challenges and policy options to advance the early childhood education agenda.”

 The press release and the summary document (in Italian) are attached below.